Jun 09, 2025

 You and your local agronomist should work together to identify the challenges you may face in the field, what solutions are available and which can offer the potential for a strong ROI.
 This way, when the R3 stage comes around, you won’t be stuck scrambling for solutions — you’ll be ready to implement your plan.

 As the plant enters the R4 stage, or full pod, you’ll see rapid pod growth and the beginning of seed development.
-Seed growth takes off during R5 as the lant redistributes nutrients to the developing seeds.
+Seed growth takes off during R5 as the land redistributes nutrients to the developing seeds.
 Finally, the total pod weight is reached at the R6 stage, or full seed.

 Developing Your Plan